daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 markup: "mmark"
 ---

 # Why startup fundamentals are key to AI strategy

-## Using the mentality of a technology startup to integrate AI more seamlessly in commercial contexts, 7 lessons learned from AI/ML consulting projects
+## Using the “technology startup mentality” to integrate technology in commercial contexts
 ---

-<p align="center"> <img src="/posts/blog_AI_image_2.jpeg"/ width = "475" height = "225"> </p>
+### Blog Post Currently Under Construction

 <br><br>

-## Blog Post Currently Under Construction

----

-<br><br>

 In his book Zero to One, Peter Thiel explores the core fundamentals that successful technology startups have in common.
 The takeaway: startups should exude seven pivotal traits – otherwise, queue red flags.
+Is AI strategy analogous to new ventures in technology?

+<br><br>

+<p align="center"> <img src="/posts/blog_AI_image_2.jpeg"/ width = "475" height = "225"> </p>

+<br><br>

-Here's why your data science team should also exude the mentality of a technology startup to win at AI innovation, from the perspective of a data scientist in digital strategy consulting.
+This post will explore the similarities (and some differences) between startups and AI integration/digital transformation.
+The audience is aimed to include both data practitioners (DS, DE, etc.) and business executives, since both technical and non-technical voices touch AI strategy.
+Read on for why innovation teams should exude the mentality of a technology startup to win at AI integration, from the perspective of a data scientist in strategy consulting.

 <br><br>